Report an accessibility problem

 2-D Art, 3-D Art, Art, Art Specialist, Computer Animation, Digital Animation, Presentation skills, Research, Sales and Marketing, animation

 Are you looking to gain hands-on experience in 2D and 3D digital animation production and experimental moving images?
-Acquire advanced learning and critical thinking with high-level research and production through the outstanding art opportunities provided in this program.
+In this program, you'll develop advanced skills through high-level research and production opportunities.

 Description

 The animation minor program is an opportunity for students across ASU to pursue their interest in art and expand any career path with critical thinking and creative problem-solving skills.
 Across six courses, students learn animation techniques and concepts.
-Students can pursue multiple courses in 2D, 3D or stop-motion animation, or they can concentrate within just one of those areas.
-Distinguished faculty members with expertise across an array of distinct areas teach within the field, including independent animation filmmaking, computer-generated imagery, machine learning, VR and XR.
+Students can pursue multiple courses in 2D, 3D or stop-motion animation, or focus on one of those areas.
+Distinguished faculty members with expertise across an array of distinct areas teach within the field, including independent animation filmmaking, computer-generated imagery, machine learning, virtual reality and extended reality.

-In addition to learning in the classroom, faculty members provide students with professional mentorship opportunities such as assistantships, scholarships, residencies and exhibitions.
+In addition to classroom learning, faculty members provide students with professional mentorship opportunities such as assistantships, scholarships, residencies and exhibitions.
 The program is further augmented by visiting artist and scholar lectures and public exhibitions supported by the School of Art Galleries, the ASU Art Museum, the Ceramics Research Center and Archive, and Pyracantha Press.
 These events and activities offer students the opportunity to develop working knowledge of the art world, experience contemporary art and culture, and build a professional network of future colleagues.
-The program is also enriched by close proximity to cultural institutions in the Phoenix metropolitan area and nearby regions such as the Phoenix Art Museum, Scottsdale Museum of Contemporary Art, the Heard Museum and the Los Angeles County Museum of Art.
+The program is also enriched by close proximity to cultural institutions in the Phoenix metropolitan area and nearby regions, such as the Phoenix Art Museum, Scottsdale Museum of Contemporary Art, the Heard Museum and the Los Angeles County Museum of Art.

 Students can visit the animation areas of study webpage to learn more about the program and the faculty.
 They can subscribe to the School of Art newsletters and follow the school on social media to engage with the creative community.